Sacrifices

 maxresdefault

 “So, I’m saved.
 Now what?
-I was told that if I confess my sin and call on Jesus I am saved by faith.
-Further, I was told that because of what Jesus did on the cross I am justified before God, have peace with God, and am declared righteous.
+I was told that if I confess my sin and call on Jesus, I am saved by faith.
+Further, I was told that because of what Jesus did on the cross, I am justified before God, have peace with God, and am declared righteous.
 But I don’t feel righteous.
 I still struggle with sinful thoughts and impulses.
 I feel old urges coming to the surface.
-Preacher, was I Continue reading
+Preacher, was I

 Compelled